 Secretary of Defence - 1981-1987 Caspar W. Weinberger; 1987-1989 Frank C. Carlucci

-1981 - The administration of President Reagan begins to resupply the Guatemalan Army, claiming it is the leftist groups who are perpetuating the violence of the civil war, aided and abetted by Cuba.
+1981 - The Reagan administration begins to resupply the Guatemalan Army, claiming leftist groups are perpetuating the the civil war.

-The US also claims that the left-wing government in Nicaragua, with assistance from Cuba and the Soviet Union, is providing arms to guerrillas in El Salvador.
-All US aid to the country is suspended and funding and training is provided to right-wing 'Contra' rebels operating from neighbouring Honduras.
+The US also claims the new left-wing administration in Nicaragua is providing arms to guerrillas in El Salvador.
+All US aid to the country is suspended and funding and training is provided to right-wing Contra rebels operating from neighbouring Honduras.

-The US is still smarting from the seizure of its embassy in Tehran and the taking of American diplomats as hostages in November 1979 following the Islamic Revolution in Iran.
+The US is still smarting from the seizure of its embassy in Tehran and the taking of American diplomats as hostages in November 1979 following the Islamic Revolution.
 Attempts by Iran to export the revolution to other regions in the Middle East are also of concern.
 Iraq is seen as a bulwark against the spread of Iran's militant Shia extremism.

 It is later estimated that during the period of Ríos Montt's rule (March 1982 to August 1983) about 70,000 Guatemalan civilians are killed or "disappeared".
-During the period 1981 to 1983 about 100,000 are killed or "disappeared" and between 500,000 and 1.5 million displaced, fleeing to other regions within the country or seeking safety abroad.
+During the period 1981 to 1983 about 100,000 are killed or "disappeared".
+Between 500,000 and 1.5 million are displaced, fleeing to other regions within the country or seeking safety abroad.

 US support for Iraq is enshrined in National Security Decision Directive 114 issued on 26 November.
 Though still classified, the directive is believed to state that the US would do whatever was necessary and legal to prevent Iraq from losing the war with Iran.

 The directive is issued even though Secretary of State George P. Shultz has been told by a senior State Department official on 1 November that Iraq is using chemical weapons against the Iranians.